zowe/docs-site/docs/user-guide/configure-certificates.md

 ## Certificate setup type
-Whether importing or letting Zowe generate certificates, the setup for Zowe certificate automation and the configuration to use an existing keystore and truststore depends upon the content type: file-based (`PKCS12`) or z/OS key ring-based.
+Whether importing or letting Zowe generate certificates, the setup for Zowe certificate automation and the configuration to use an existing keystore and truststore depends upon the content format: file-based (`PKCS12`) or z/OS key ring-based.

 ### File-based (PKCS12) certificate setup